Salted Caramel Cream Cold Brew: A Sweet-And-Salty Delight!

 2. Make The Caramel Cold Brew

-Pour the prepared cold brew into a 360-ml tall glass and stir in 2 tablespoons of caramel syrup or caramel sauce.
+Pour the prepared cold brew into a 12-ounce tall glass and stir in 2 tablespoons of caramel syrup or caramel sauce.
 Mix well, then add ¾ cup ice cubes.

-For a more intense coffee flavour that won’t dilute even if you take the time to savour your drink, replace the ice with coffee ice cubes.
+For a more intense coffee flavor that won’t dilute even if you take the time to savor your drink, replace the ice with coffee ice cubes.
 You can make coffee cubes by freezing hot brewed coffee or cold brew in an ice cube tray.

 Pro tip: It is always worth matching the temperature of your glass to your drink.
 For iced coffee like this, use a chilled glass.
 When making hot coffee or espresso, pre-heat the mug.